DFW Connector Design/Build Project in Dallas, Denton and Tarrant Counties, Texas

 IEA provided various design services for this $1.0 Billon design/build project.
-These services included structural design, drainage, utility relocation designs, 3D modeling, toll integration, and life cycle cost analyses.
+These services included: structural design, drainage, utility relocation designs, 3D modeling, toll integration, and life cycle cost analyzes.

-IEA staff performed extensive Life Cycle Cost Analyses (LCCA) for the capital and routine maintenance assets.
-Evaluation included analyzing initial costs and discounting future costs, such as maintenance, user, reconstruction, rehabilitation, restoring, and resurfacing costs, over the life of 50 years.
+IEA staff performed extensive Life Cycle Cost Analyzes (LCCA) for the capital and routine maintenance assets.
+Evaluation included analyzing initial costs and discounted future costs, such as maintenance, user, reconstruction, rehabilitation, restoring, and resurfacing costs, over the life of 50 years.
 IEA staff utilized industry standard LCCA software and spreadsheets to determine the best value.
-The LCCA process also included interviews with personnel from design, construction, and maintenance teams.
+The LCCA process also included interviews with personnel from design, construction and maintenance teams.

 During the proposal phase, IEA prepared site adaptation plans for the tolling infrastructure of managed lanes.
-Tolling sites included gantries, barriers, foundations, equipment cabinets, buried conduits, backup power, signage, and maintenance access.
+Tolling sites include gantries, barriers, foundations, equipment cabinets, buried conduits, backup power, signage, and maintenance access.

 IEA provided project wide drainage design for the DFW Connector.
-The limits of the drainage design include SH 114 from Kimball Avenue to Main Street, SH 121 from Hall Johnson to where it merges with SH 114, SH 26 from Kimball Avenue to the east of Baylor Pkwy, SH 360 from south of Stone Myers to SH 121, FM 1709 from west of Gateway Drive to SH 114.
-IEA’s responsibilities included the research and development of project specific drainage criteria and standards, establishment of existing conditions through site visits and record document research, setup of Geopak drainage software database specific to project standards and drainage criteria, design of drainage details necessary for project needs, coordination of drainage elements with TxDOT, area FEMA flood plain managers, and other agencies or project partners, coordination of design with all other disciplines (structures, roadway, geotechnical, etc.), and writing of the hydraulic report for the DFW Connector and other reports necessary for permitting.
+The limits of the drainage design include SH 114 from Kimball Avenue to Main Street, SH 121 from Hall Johnson to SH 114 merge, SH 26 from Kimball Avenue to the east of Baylor Pkwy, SH 360 from south of Stone Myers to SH 121, FM 1709 from west of Gateway Drive to SH 114.
+IEA’s responsibilities included research and development of project specific drainage criteria and standards, establishment of existing conditions thru site visits and record document research, setup Geopak drainage software database specific to project standards and drainage criteria, designed drainage details necessary for project needs, coordinated drainage elements with TxDOT, area FEMA flood plain managers, and other agencies or project partners, coordinated design with all other disciplines (structures, roadway, geotechnical, etc.), and wrote the hydraulic report for the DFW Connector and other reports necessary for permitting.

-The drainage design included 7 stream crossings with bridge class culverts, 5 detention ponds, and closed and open drainage systems.
-The schematic design recommended large detention ponds outside the proposed Right-of-Way (ROW).
+The drainage design included 7 stream crossings with bridge class culverts, 5 detention ponds, closed and open drainage systems.
+The schematic design recommended large detention ponds outside the proposed ROW.
 IEA’s innovative drainage design eliminated the need to purchase ROW beyond the proposed ROW lines.

-IEA calculated hydrographs and peak flows using HEC-HMS (v3.3) and Geopak drainage, HEC-RAS (v4.1.0), and HY-8 were used for hydraulic analyses.
+Hydrographs and peak flows were calculated using HEC-HMS (v3.3) and Geopak drainage, HEC-RAS (v4.1.0), and HY-8 were used for hydraulic analyzes.
 Detention routing calculations were completed using HEC-HMS.